singlestore-labs/singlestoredb-python/README.md

 the connection driver package, server hostname, server port, and user credentials.
 All connections support the
 [Python DB-API 2.0](https://www.python.org/dev/peps/pep-0249/).
-By default, the `pymysql` connector is used since it works on all platforms.
-However, you may want to select other connectors for better performance.
+The default connector depends on an order of precedence.
+This order is `MySQLdb`, `mysql.connector`, `cymysql`, `pyodbc`, and `pymysql`.
+If a connector is not explicitly specified, the first importable package from the list above is used.
 ```
 import singlestore as s2

-# Connect using the pymysql connector
+# Connect using the default connector
 conn = s2.connect('user:password@host:3306/db_name')

-# Explicitly specifying the connector works as well
-# conn = s2.connect('pymysql://user:password@host:3306/db_name')

 # Create a cursor
 cur = conn.cursor()